 Leak check stations are typically composed of two components.
 The first is a dual valve pressure controller which makes measurements every 30 ms and ensures the element under test remains at a set pressure while minimizing He usage.
 Meanwhile, highly sensitive PID tuning and setpoint ramping functionality help protect the membrane from flow spikes during testing.
 This is combined with a low pressure drop mass flow meter to characterize the slightest leaks, with a pressure drop as low as 0.07 PSID across the unit.
 These two instruments can be controlled from a single computer/PLC using an array of communication protocols for easy automation and data analysis.

-Application 4: Hydrogen fuel cell regulation
+Application 3: Fuel cell regulation

 Once optimal gas ratios, flow rates, pressure, and temperatures have been established, Alicat solutions can be used to regulate and monitor your finished fuel cell systems.